bauerbrett/AzureDefenderVulnerabilities/README.md

 - go run main.go
 - or
 - go build -o defender-recommendations and ./defender-recommendations

--
-- When running
+- Once it is running
 - Give it your OpenAI API key.
-- Select "Subscription" ***Note management groups are not working.
+- Select "Subscription" ***Note: management groups are not working.
 I could not get them to work with the API even though the API allows it as a option.
 So as of now you will need to just use a subscription to run it.
 - Enter Subscription ID.
-- Wait a few seconds and it will shoot a excel document out
+- Wait a few seconds and it will shoot a excel document out.